We are pleased to announce a special Yuk Yuks Comedy Night in partnership of a novel program for treatment of PTSD in Military and First Responders.

 Each interviewee emphasized the importance of maintaining their wellness, once better was achieved.

 Ten people from across the country agreed to be interviewed about their depression and their journey to better.
 All had experienced at least one major depressive episode with many having recurring bouts.
-While each voice is unique, their experiences had striking similarities.

 The results... two documents and several videos in the words of those who have lived experience